http4s/http4s/docs/src/main/tut/upgrading.md

 weight: 2
 ---

+## Automated upgrading with scalafix

+Http4s 0.20 comes with a scalafix that does some of the migration automatically.

+Before you upgrade manually, we recommend you run this scalafix.

 1. Make sure your scala version is >= `2.11.12` or `2.12.7`
 2. Add the scalafix plugin to your `project/plugins.sbt`
 ```scala
 addSbtPlugin("ch.epfl.scala" % "sbt-scalafix" % "0.9.0")
 ```
-3. Add this line to your `build.sbt`
+3. Add this line to your `build.sbt` and upgrade the http4s version to the latest 0.20 release.
 ```scala
 scalafixDependencies in ThisBuild += "org.http4s" %% "http4s-scalafix" % http4s020Version
 ```